bemailr/wp-requirements/docs/v2/README.md

 You can modify some parts of the logic

 * `requirements_details_url` - default is ` ` (empty).
-Gives ability to define an URL that will be displayed instead of the default complete list of successful and falsy checks against requirements.
+Gives the ability to define a URL that will be displayed instead of the default complete list of successful and failed checks against requirements.
 Useful if the list is quite big and/or if you provide such information on a special page in either WordPress admin area or on your own site.
 * `locale` - default is `wp-requirements`.
-Gives ability to define a domain locale, that will be used to translate default messages in this class using your own `po`/`mo` files.
+Gives the ability to define a domain locale, that will be used to translate default messages in this class using your own `PO/MO` files.
 * `version_compare_operator` - default is `>=`.
-Gives ability to finer define rules to compare versions.
+Gives the ability to finer define rules to compare versions.
 Other possible values are those, that are supported by [version_compare()](http://php.net/manual/en/function.version-compare.php)
 * `not_valid_actions` - default is `array( 'deactivate', 'admin_notice' )`.
-Gives ability to define what should be done on plugin activation if requirements are **not** met.
+Gives the ability to define what should be done on plugin activation if requirements are **not** met.